dopeboy/curriculum-2.0/units/8-array-loop/lessons/1-array/README.md

 ### Closing

 Today you learned about arrays.
 This is important because arrays are used to represent lists.
 We can store multiple variables in one array.
-Arrays are another tool in our programmer's toolbox.
-We can use arrays to solve interesting problems.
+Next, we will learn about loops.

 #### Homework